Non-geometric tilt-to-length coupling in precision interferometry: mechanisms and analytical descriptions: Introduction

 TTL coupling has been investigated for different missions in various publications.
 It is discussed for the LISA long arm interferometer in \cite{Chwalla2020,sasso2018misalignment,sasso2018far-field,sasso2019}, for the LISA test mass interferometer in \cite{Troebs2018}, and for the GRACE-FO mission in \cite{Henry2020}, and for the LISA Pathfinder mission in \cite{armano2016sub,Wanner2017,armano2018cali,armano2019lpf}.
 Here, we provide a very general overview of non-geometric TTL effects applicable to precision interferometers, including space interferometers.
 The work presented here is fundamental and not limited to a dedicated mission or project.

-Within this work, we focus on the local interferometric effects and assume fundamental Gaussian beams.
-We briefly repeat in Sec.~\ref{sec:BeamWalkMechanisms} the mechanisms inducing TTL coupling with focus on the resulting shift of a laser beam's point of incidence at the detector surface.
-This beam walk on the detector changes the interference pattern and, therefore, couples into the signal.
-The non-geometric coupling effects are then described analytically in Sec.~\ref{sec: wavefront related ttl}.
-In particular, we categorise the non-geometric TTL effects into linear, quadratic or mixed effects.
-We divide our analysis into the investigation of wavefront and detector related coupling effects.
+The scope of this work is to present analytical descriptions for a series of non-geometric TTL coupling effects and to characterise these as first- or second-order coupling effects.
+Therefore, our manuscript is in terms of content divided into two parts.
+We start with defining the non-geometric TTL coupling effects analytically for fundamental Gaussian beams and local interferometric effects (Sec.~\ref{sec: wavefront related ttl}).
+In the following sections, we then evaluate the analytical descriptions of the non-geometric TTL coupling depending on the wavefront properties (Sec.~\ref{sec: wavefront geometry}) and detector geometry (Sec.~\ref{sec: photodiode geometry}).
+Thereby, we assume one of the beams to jitter either angularly or translationally while the other one remains static.

+In the second half, the results are interpreted for two common jittering objects in Sec.~\ref{sec:BeamWalkMechanisms}: a receiving system and a reflective component.
+The presented equations are complementary to the geometric coupling presented in \cite{G21}.
+Note that TTL coupling from a jittering transmitter is not specifically discussed here.
+If the transmitter is close to the receiver, e.g., in a laboratory setup, this case is equivalent to the case of a jittering mirror with the point of reflection being the point of rotation.
+If, otherwise, the transmitter is far from the receiver, the beam diameter would have increased to a width that the receiving aperture cannot fully capture.
+Hence it would be clipped and the Gaussian beam assumption, which forms the basis of this paper, would be no longer applicable.
+In that case, other simulation methods, such as those discussed in \cite{Zhao2022,sasso2018misalignment,SchusterPhD} are needed to account for diffraction effects and also wavefront errors.

 We summarise all non-geometric effects in Sec.~\ref{sec:summary} and list them for a typical special case.
 In Sec.~\ref{sec: overview}, we extend this summary to the full LPS signal.
 There, we combine the results from \cite{G21} and this work to discuss the total signal.
-Finally we give a conclusion in Sec.~\ref{sec:conclusion}.
+Finally, we give a conclusion in Sec.~\ref{sec:conclusion}.